Liquity

 Liquity’s contracts are fully immutable, no upgrades or changes can be made, removing the need for an exit window.

-Exit Window score: L
+Exit Window score: Low

 Accessibility